tian1327/Accord-RL/README.md

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4583667"><img src='https://img.shields.io/badge/SSRN-Paper-red' alt='Paper PDF'></a>
 </div>

 This repository contains the implementation of the `Contextual Optimistic-Pessimistic Safe exploration (COPS)` reinforcement learning algorithm.
-We also implement baseline safe RL methods, including DOPE, OptCMDP, and OptPessLP.
-The implementation is tested on the ACCORD dataset for blood pressure and blood glucose management, as well as the inventory control problem.
+We also implement and compare with baseline safe RL methods, including DOPE, OptCMDP, and OptPessLP.
+COPS is tested on the ACCORD dataset for blood pressure (BP) and/or blood glucose (BG) management, as well as the inventory control problem.

 <div align="center">